wcrum/freighter/README.md

 `Freighter` is a **community fork of [Rancher Government Hauler](https://hauler.dev)**, created and maintained by [William Crum](https://github.com/wcrum).

 This project continues the mission of **simplifying the airgap experience** without requiring operators to adopt a specific workflow.
-Like its upstream, `Freighter` represents assets (images, charts, files, etc.) as content and collections, allowing operators to easily fetch, store, package, and distribute them with declarative manifests or through the command line.
+Like its upstream, `Hauler` represents assets (images, charts, files, etc.) as content and collections, allowing operators to easily fetch, store, package, and distribute them with declarative manifests or through the command line.

 ### Disclaimer
 This is an **independent fork** of the original [Hauler](https://hauler.dev) project.